nickvanw/containers/unms/README.md

 PRs are welcome, and I'll try to clean this up as time goes along, as well as maybe make sure it build against the latest.

+### Warning

+Proceed at your own peril, this is a poorly written `Dockerfile` that runs software that's not meant to be run this way, nobody knows what you'll run in to.